PrestaShop/prestashop.github.io/news/_posts/releases/2018-06-13-prestashop-1-7-5-0-beta-release.md

 - Fixed a bug in robots.txt which blocked CSS and JS files, potentially preventing Google to form index pages properly.
 - Multistore : fix in order and product pages in all shop context (PHP errors) and in the domain name (PR 9145 and 9450)

-The complete [list of bugs fixed for 1.7.5.0](https://github.com/PrestaShop/PrestaShop/issues?utf8=%E2%9C%93&q=is%3Aissue+milestone%3A1.7.5.0+label%3Afixed) is avalaible on GitHub.
+The complete [list of bugs fixed for 1.7.5.0](https://github.com/PrestaShop/PrestaShop/issues?utf8=%E2%9C%93&q=is%3Aissue+milestone%3A1.7.5.0+label%3Afixed) is availaible on GitHub.

 ### Known issues